top of page

 I am the wife of a fellow educator, the daughter of two fantastic parents, and the sister of two of the best siblings one could ask for.

 I am a proud alumna of Southwestern University, where I earned my BA in Biology.
-I also completed graduate work at the University of North Texas but ultimately finished a MAT degree in Science Education at The University of Texas at Dallas
+I also completed graduate work at the University of North Texas but ultimately finished a MAT degree in Science Education at The University of Texas at Dallas.
+I also completed the Principal Certification program at Lamar University.

 Apart from teaching students, I also lead professional development sessions for teachers in local school districts, including McKinney and Irving ISDs.
 I am an instructor for the Advanced Biology MOOC offered by Rice/EdX, and a contributing author to the teacher's edition of David Hillis' Principles of Life, 2nd edition textbook.
 I have served as a reviewer of many instructional materials for biology.
 I have also developed professional development materials and reviewed instructional materials for the College Board.
 In 2009, I was appointed to serve on the committee that authored the Biology TEKS for the State of Texas.

-I am an AP Consultant for the College Board, and lead professional development for AP teachers across the country.
+I am a Lead AP Biology Consultant for the College Board, and lead professional development for AP teachers nationwide.
 I have served as an AP Reader for the AP Biology exam since 2006.
-I am also an HHMI BioInteractive Ambassador, leading professional development at conferences such as NSTA, NABT, and CAST.
+I am also an HHMI BioInteractive Ambassador and lead professional development at conferences such as NSTA, NABT, and CAST.

 bottom of page